-- 70. Children who demonstrate poor behaviour in the playground (e.g. upsetting other children, using playground equipment inappropriately or dangerously, etc.) will be given five minutes' time out with immediate effect and move down the behaviour chart to show this sanction.
+- 86. Staff on duty will pass on the names of children who are to go up or down the behaviour chart when they return.
+This level of communication is vital. - 87.
+Children who demonstrate poor behaviour in the playground (e.g. upsetting other children, using playground equipment inappropriately or dangerously, etc.) will be given five minutes' time out with immediate effect and move down the behaviour chart to show this sanction.
 This will result in the child standing next to the member of staff on duty, moving around with them at all times or next to a 'sanctions wall'.
 However, if the child continues to display poor behaviour when they return to play, they will return to the member of staff on duty and miss the remainder of their play.
-This level of behaviour is to be recorded in the class pastoral folder. - 71.
+This level of behaviour is to be recorded in the class pastoral folder. - 88.
 Children whose behaviour is dangerous to themselves or others at any time during the school day will be sent to the headteacher or assistant headteacher immediately and the incident recorded in the SIMS behaviour management system

-Around the school
+Around the school and off the school site

-- 72. Any inappropriate behaviour witnessed by staff at any point around the school needs to be communicated to the teacher of the child in question to ensure the behaviour chart is altered to reflect this.
-Equally, any good behaviour witnessed by staff must also be shared with the class teacher to enable that child to move up the chart when they are back in class. - 73.
+- 89. Any inappropriate behaviour witnessed by staff at any point around the school or off the school site, needs to be communicated to the teacher of the child in question to ensure the behaviour chart is altered (at the nearest opportunity and if appropriate) to reflect this.
+Equally, any good behaviour witnessed by staff must also be shared with the class teacher to enable that child to move up the chart when they are back in class. - 90.
 Assembly is a time of reflection and all pupils must respect this.
 Any pupils moved during assembly for inappropriate behaviour will result in a move down their behaviour chart.
 Stickers will be handed out (a maximum of four) to pupils picked out by staff for demonstrating good listening skills and appropriate behaviour during celebration assembly on a Friday.
 These stickers will enable the children rewarded to gain three team points that can be added to their charts on their return to class.